Our experts share tips and strategies to help you build a robust ROI in PR and marketing

 How do your press releases contribute to ROI?

-In order to get a better understanding of what goes into a press release, you can take a look at press release templates to get a detailed understanding and a step-by-step guide to writing a press release.
-Basically, the goal of a press release is to gain media coverage by sending it to media outlets.
+To understand what goes into a press release, look at press release templates for a detailed understanding and a step-by-step guide to writing a press release.
+The goal of a press release is to gain media coverage.
 It is one of the main components of a well-balanced PR and media strategy.

 ROI can be a bit difficult to measure.
 Impressions and media mentions can provide a sense of efficiency in a PR campaign.
 However, they can be meaningless if you can’t contextualize the numbers around well-defined strategy goals.

-It is important to understand that you need to constantly be checking your metrics because things are constantly changing whether in a negative or positive way.
-Just judging and analyzing your initial PR gains can be a big mistake if you are only considering site sessions or publication appearances.
-Metrics could lead you to believe that the PR campaign is going better or worse than it actually is.
+It is important to understand that you need to monitor your metrics.
+Judging and analyzing your initial PR gains can be a big mistake if you are considering site sessions or publication appearances.
+Metrics could lead you to believe that the PR campaign is going better or worse than it is.

 What’s its purpose?

-• Average Page View Duration – The average time visitors spent on a particular page.
+- Average Page View Duration – The average time visitors spend on a particular page.

 How to measure PR ROI